RoeeJ/lorehub/docs/mcp-tools-complete.md

 ### Relation Types
 Supported relationship types:
-- `supersedes`: One fact replaces another
+- `succeeds`: One lore supersedes/replaces another
-- `contradicts`: Facts are in conflict
+- `challenges`: Lores are in conflict/contradiction
-- `supports`: Facts reinforce each other
+- `supports`: Lores reinforce each other
-- `depends_on`: One fact requires another
+- `depends_on`: One lore requires another
-- `relates_to`: General relationship
+- `bound_to`: General relationship between lores

 ### Project Statistics
 The `get_project_stats` tool provides: